Delboy/DryDrops/TESTING.md

 ### PEP8

-- PEP8 only showing the type of errors that can be ignored.
+- PEP8 only shows the type of errors that can be ignored.

 ![pylint](assets/images/pylint.png)

 ### Lighthouse

-- Lighthouse registered green on all areas.
+- Lighthouse registered green in all areas.

 ![Lighthouse](assets/images/lighthouse.png)